nandan29/ProjectDokerization--CICD/README.md

 iv)location of Dockerfile
 v)name of Dockerfile

+In HEROKU for
 ****heeroku api key - [ topRightCorner under profile ->  accountSetting -> apikey -> reveal]
 ****heroku app = [click on new -> create new app -> give some name]

 Github will allocate a virtual ubuntu m/c where docker image will be build using github action and for deploying that docker image on heroku we need 5 things which I already mentioned above.

+Now we will prepare the secrets

+Go to ur created repo -> settings -> secrets -> actions -> new repository name

+NAME                    VALUE
+HEROKU_EMAIL            shubham.datascience29@gmail.com         CLICK ON ADD SECRET
+HEROKU_API_KEY          <dont keep it public>                   CLICK ON ADD SECRET HEROKU_APP_NAME         cicd-app123                             CLICK ON ADD SECRET

+ONCE ALL THE SECRETS ARE ADDED
+ACTION TAB -> workflow ->  RERUN JOB AND THEN SELECT EITHER BUILD ALL JOBS/BUILD FAILED JOBS(TOP RIGHT CORNER) .YOU WILL SEE BUILD SUCCESSFUL.

+Congrats , application is deployed successfully to HEROKU

+open heroku -> click on app -> click on open app

+https://cicd-app123.herokuapp.com/  -- link to fetch the result.